derekjpeters/W_S5_Challenge/README.md

 Hey!
 Let's make sure you're up to speed with your **action items so far**.

 - [x] The app is installed on your machine, with both `start` and `test` scripts running in terminals.
-- [x] You studied the [mock](https://w-s5-challenge.herokuapp.com/) in the Elements tab of Dev Tools.
 - [x] You saw how some text contents and some class names change as the user clicks around.

 Awesome!
 Our back-end engineer says that the JSON data needed to build the Learner Cards comes from two endpoints: